 Despite it being popular perception (in my head) that I don’t remember much from my high school years compared to my Singapore secondary school ones, it was actually shocking to see that I could actually recognize and remember two to three dozen people as classmates and somewhat-acquaintances still, considering that prior to scanning and looking at the pictures, I could remember and name only five.
 It did inspire me to email my high school and inquire if I could visit the school, especially since I might be leaving the city soon, but they said it wouldn’t really be possible under pandemic conditions.
 All my teachers except one (whom I barely remember and who had just started there at the time) were long gone anyway, though.
 Still, despite the miasma of depression I was sinking into during that time period, I did like aspects of the school and some of the people I met, and perhaps I might volunteer there in some capacity at some indeterminate point in the future if our paths should cross again.

 Near the end of the week, I started to reconnect with another old and precious classmate and friend from my Singapore secondary school days, Eileen, thanks to another friend whom I was exchanging emails with, Huihan.
-You’ll recognize these names and others if you browse my dream diary with any regularity, especially if I ever get my four years worth of existing entries down on a blog like I’ve been planning to for ages, or if you stick around long enough to see my Shrine of Memories (which I have given myself 3 years to complete).
+You’ll recognize these names and others if you browse my dream diary with any regularity, especially if I ever get my four years worth of existing entries down on a blog like I’ve been planning to for ages.
 She’s the 7th person in the group of Dunmanians that I have reached out to via the contacts network of existing contacts, and the 5th to have replied to me.
 I’ve exchanged emails and occasional chat with Kaiting, Zixiang, Gillian, Huihan, and now Eileen, and did send emails to (but never got replies from) Rachel and Eugene.
 There are many more I still need to reach out to, though, especially to the ones that were in my 1L/2L class.

 In the middle of the week, I noticed that something bad had happened — a good luck charm that my sister had sent me from a temple in Japan had fallen off my bag and was nowhere to be found.
 Most charms and other random trinkets that i hang on my bag come with a closed-loop elastic strao that I can easily secure to the bag, but this one came with an open-ended cord that had to be tied on.
 Even though I triple-tied it, it had been hanging on the bag for several months, and must have finally fallen off at some point between my vaccine appointment last Friday, and my trip to the grocery store on Tuesday, though it is possible that it had fallen off even prior to that and I just never noticed it.
 I was really upset about it and retraced my steps the next day to see if I could find it, but I could not.